sig-gis/Liberia_NSC_ForestMonitoringTraining/11_Sample_Based_Area_Estimation/00_AreaEstimation.md

 6. **Reproducibility**
 - Design a sampling process that can be repeated by others for consistency and verification.
 - Use clear, documented procedures for sample selection and measurement.

+## Sampling design considerations for quantifying the characteristics of a popultation
+Probability-based methods of sampling are used to ensure each unit has a known and non-zero chance of selection, which is required for statistical analysis and uncertainty estimations.
+The major objective of the sample is to provide information that is representative of the full population.

+In sample-based area estimation, such as estimating forest cover, a representative sampling design ensures accurate population metrics while minimizing variance and resource use.
+The selected type of sampling design is tailored to the study's objectives and constraints.

+A map is not necessary for selecting sample locations but it makes the representative sampling process far more efficient when you are looking at a characteristic of interest with a geographically small area within the population, reducing the total number of points you need to collect to meet your desired level of uncertainty in your estimates.

 ## Some Well Known Sampling Techniques